-Researchers develop blood test to detect membranous nephropathyDecember 1st, 2011 By Jenny Eriksen in Diseases, Conditions, Syndromes /
+Researchers develop blood test to detect membranous nephropathyDecember 1, 2011 By Jenny Eriksen in Medicine & Health / Diseases, Conditions, Syndromes

 Research conducted by a pair of physicians at Boston University School of Medicine (BUSM) and Boston Medical Center (BMC) has led to the development of a test that can help diagnose membranous nephropathy in its early stages.
 The test, which is currently only offered in the research setting and is awaiting commercial development, could have significant implications in the diagnosis and treatment of the disease.
 Currently, the only way to diagnose the disease is through a biopsy.

 The pioneering work is being led by Laurence Beck, MD, PhD, assistant professor of medicine at BUSM and a nephrologist at BMC, and David Salant, MD, professor of medicine at BUSM and chief of the renal section at BMC.

 Over the past four years, the Halpin Foundation has contributed more than $350,000 to Beck to investigate the genetics and molecular mechanisms behind membranous nephropathy.
 Most recently, Beck was awarded a $50,000 grant from the Foundation to further his efforts.

 Membranous nephropathy is an autoimmune disease caused by the immune system attacking the kidneys, resulting in the thickening and dysfunction of the kidneys filters, called glomeruli.
 When antibodies attack the glomeruli, large amounts of protein in the urine are released.
 In 2009, Beck and Salant identified that the antibodies were binding to a protein in the glomeruli.
 They determined that the target was a protein called PLA2R, or phospholipase A2 receptor, and these findings were published in the New England Journal of Medicine.